Greater and lesser omentum

 The development of the lesser omentum is a little more straight-forward.
 It is formed from the ventral mesentery (which is derived from the septum transversarum).
 During rotations of the stomach, the ventral mesentery is moved to the right hand side and then superiorly.
 As the liver grows into the ventral mesentery, it divides it into the falciform ligament and the lesser omentum.

-Learn more about the development of the digestive system by following this link.
+Learn more about this topic with our article on the development of the digestive system.